 Otoplasty is a surgical procedure which can reduce the size of large ears or set prominent ears back closer to the head.
 Otoplasty is often performed on children to spare them the teasing and ridicule associated with large or protruding ears.
-However, we are seeing more and more adults who are interested in this procedure.
+However, we are seeing more and more adults in our Los Angeles practice who are interested in cosmetic ear surgery.

 Before & After Photos

 Click here to view more actual patient photos.

 Are You or Your Child an Otoplasty Candidate?

 Drs.
 Litner and Solieman, both double board certified Facial Plastic surgeons, specialize in creating natural-looking ears.
 During your Otoplasty consultation, we can help you to decide whether surgery is the best option for you or your child.
 Our doctors, will give you a very good sense of what the Otoplasty surgery will accomplish.
 If you are considering Otoplasty for your child, it is critical that you be attentive to his/her feelings about his/her ears and not insist on the surgery until your child is ready for it.
 Children who dislike their ears and want the ear reshaping surgery are typically happier with the results and more cooperative during the process than those who are motivated solely by their parents’ wishes.

 There are two main reasons why it is beneficial to perform Otoplasty surgery at a young age: children can benefit psychologically from the cosmetic improvement, and the cartilage is very pliable and allows for easier shaping.
 Child Otoplasty is conducted under general anaesthetic.
 If you are considering Otoplasty for yourself, it is important to understand that fully developed ears have firmer cartilage which makes surgery slightly more involved.
 However, adult Otoplasty can be performed under local anesthesia and produce remarkable results with very little downtime.
 It is also important to note that Otoplasty does not impact hearing at all.